TurboDB Engine Documentation

 Rules for Quoting and Escaping

-Both single and double quotes are allowed for string constants.
+Single quotes are used for string literals.
 If you need a quote within a string, which is terminated with the same kind of quote, duplicate the quote:

 'My "quote"' -> My "quote"